tiramisueanne/SootMainDeal/README.md

 ## Soot ##
 1) Change the path of your Java rt.jar in the `String path_to_rt_jar = "...";` line of sootTransformation.java
-2) To compile (in soot directory)
+2) To compile (in /soot directory)
 ```
 javac -cp soot-trunk.jar sootTransformation.java myLoopInstrument.java OuterClass.java
 ```

-3) To run (in soot directory)
+3) To run (in /soot directory)
 ```
 java -cp ./soot-trunk.jar:./:path_to_java_rt.jar:./platforms sootTransformation -android-jars ./platforms -process-dir path_to_apk.apk
 ```

-4) Get your new APK file from the newly created sootOutput directory
+4) Get your new APK file from the newly created /soot/sootOutput directory
-5) If you would like to run Soot again, remove the sootOutput directory (Soot does not like overwriting files)
+5) If you would like to run Soot again, remove the /soot/sootOutput directory (Soot does not like overwriting files)

 ### Possible Java rt.jar locations ###
 * /usr/lib/jvm/java-8-openjdk-amd64/jre/lib/rt.jar [Linux]